ETCBC/nestle1904/docs/README.md

-# Nestle 1904 GNT TextFabric
+# Nestle 1904 GNT in TF format

 This is were the feature documentation will be stored.